Kayaker wearing Wiley X Polarized Sunglasses

 If you’re one of those individuals, consider the following five facts to help eliminate these and any other excuses for not protecting your or your children’s eyes against the sun’s harmful UV rays.

-1. Experts stress the importance of UV protection for eyes.
+1. Experts stress the importance of UV protection for the eyes.
 In “How the Sun Affects Our Eyes: An Interview with an Optometrist,” author Denise Cripps details how not only is the accumulated effect of UV rays on eyes significant, but it applies particularly to those under 18.
-Protecting your eyes is crucial, eliminating excuses for not protecting them is a worthwhile pursuit.
+Protecting your eyes is crucial, and eliminating excuses for not protecting them is a worthwhile pursuit.

 4. Options eliminate excuses.
-With the vast selection of styles available today there’s no reason to compromise.
+With the vast selection of styles available today, there’s no reason to compromise.
 There are a variety of over-prescription eyewear and safety sunglasses with UV protection to fit anyone’s unique situation.
-Even those wearing bifocals have some terrific options with ONOS bifocal sunglasses and reading safety glasses.
+Even those wearing bifocals have terrific options with ONOS bifocal sunglasses and reading safety glasses.

 Wearing Wiley X Sunglasses While Hiking